-The vapors are then channeled through a set of valves to the engine’s intake manifold.
-When you are driving the car, air will be blown to the canister and the fuel vapors will flow through the vent control valve.
+The vapors are then directed through a series of valves to the engine’s intake manifold.
+While driving, air is blown into the canister and the fuel vapors flow through the bleed control valve.

 When the fuel vapors reach the combustion chamber, they are mixed with air and ignited.
-This causes the car to move.
+This sets the car in motion.
 The ECM is in constant communication with the vent control and purge valve.
-Occasionally, the ECM will close both the vent and purge valve thus creating a vacuum.
+Occasionally the ECM closes both the vent control and purge valves, creating a vacuum.
 This is done to detect any leaks in the EVAP system.

-Pressure should be maintained between the two valves and if the ECM detects a leak of between .020 and 0.40 inches in diameter, the error code P0442 will be displayed.
+Pressure should be maintained between the two valves and if the ECM detects a leak with a diameter between 0.020 and 0.40 inches, error code P0442 will be displayed.
 EVAP error codes run from P0440 to P0457.

 How the EVAP system works

 The main component of the EVAP system is the charcoal canister.
-It is often mounted and hidden somewhere near the engine or at the rear quarter panel.
-The function of the canister is to store the fuel vapors and release them to the engine when the car is running.
-This is done through constant communication between the purge valve and the ECM – which determines when the valve opens and closes.
+It is often mounted and hidden somewhere near the engine or on the rear quarter panel.
+The function of the canister is to store the fuel vapors and release them to the engine when the vehicle is running.
+This is done through constant communication between the bleed valve and the ECM, which determines when the valve opens and closes.

-Most of the time the EVAP will work fine and requires little maintenance.
-But, the purge and vent control valves do get stuck open causing fuel inefficiencies.
-Leaks from the fuel lines means that fuel vapors find themselves into the environment.
-Most of the mechanics use a special smoke machine to detect small EVAP leaks.
-The smoke machine emits dyed ultraviolent smoke that shows up where there are leaks.
-You will also need to check the voltage of the vent solenoid with an ohmmeter for working condition.
+Most of the time, the EVAP works perfectly and requires little maintenance.
+However, the bleed and vent control valves can get stuck open, resulting in inefficient fuel consumption.
+Leaks in the fuel lines mean that fuel vapors are released into the environment.
+Most mechanics use a special smoke machine to detect small EVAP leaks.
+The smoke machine emits colored ultraviolet smoke that appears where there are leaks.
+You must also check the voltage of the venting magnet with an ohmmeter to make sure it is operating properly.

 Symptoms of error code P0442